FilipWickstrom/FilipWickstrom/README.md

-### ✨Hello friend✨

-#My name is Filip Wickström, but you can also call me Flip for short.
+## Hello friend!
+My name is Filip, but you can call me Flip
-I am a game programming student that is studying at BTH (university)
+### I'm a game programming student that is studying at BTH (university)

-#Big fan of games and have been playing since I was a little kid
+* Big fan of games and have been playing since I was a little kid

-#Programming languages
+### Programming languages
 * C++ (most used)
 * C (not as much)

-#Languages in general:
+### Languages in general
 * Swedish
 * English
 * Spanish (in progress, still learning)